-- CSAPR includes four separate cap and trade programs to achieve these reductions: CSAPR SO₂ Group 1 and Group 2 trading programs, CSAPR NOₓ Annual trading program, and CSAPR NOₓ Ozone Season Group 1 trading program.
+- CSAPR includes four separate cap and trade programs to achieve these reductions: the CSAPR SO₂ Group 1 and Group 2 trading programs, the CSAPR NOₓ Annual trading program, and the CSAPR NOₓ Ozone Season Group 1 trading program.

 Cross-State Air Pollution Rule Update (CSAPR Update): 2017 - present

-- Starting in May 2017, CSAPR Update began further reducing ozone season NOₓ emissions from power plants in 22 states in the eastern U.S.
+- As of May 2017, the CSAPR Update began further reducing ozone season NOₓ emissions from power plants in 22 states in the eastern U.S.

-- CSAPR Update achieves these reductions through the CSAPR NOₓ Ozone Season Group 2 trading program.
+- The CSAPR Update achieves these reductions through the CSAPR NOₓ Ozone Season Group 2 trading program.
 The total CSAPR Update budget equals the sum of the individual state budgets for those states included in the program.
-The CSAPR Update budget is set at 316,464 tons in 2017.
+The CSAPR Update budget is set at 313,626 tons in 2019.

 CSAPR and CSAPR Update Budgets